juren53/HST-Metadata/Notes/HST_PDB_Metadata_Tagging_Process.md

 1. Begin by starting in the 'working directory.
 The directory 'C:\Temp\Metadata-tagging' on the Scanning Workstation has been set aside as the working directory for the metadata tagging process.

-To begin, open a Command Window by pressing Control + t.
+    Open a Command Window by pressing Control + t.
 The following should appear:

      [insert a CMD window image here]

-Enter:
+     At the CLI prompt, enter:

      cd C:\Temp\Metadata-tagging

 2. Copy the the following required files to this directory:
     - CSV metadata file generated from the PDB